-- Use this option if the router fails to boot due to incorrect configuration or a filesystem error. - Power off the router by disconnecting its power supply.
+- Use this option if the router fails to boot due to incorrect configuration. - Power off the router by disconnecting its power supply.
 Then, while holding the RST button, power on the router and continue holding the RST button for at least 10 seconds. - The router will reset its configuration, including RA configurations, similar to the Configuration Reset.